2026 Tech Layoffs Tracker

 Try It Free

-The largest single layoff in 2026 was Amazon with 16,000 employees impacted.
+The largest single layoff in 2026 was Oracle with 30,000 employees impacted.
 Our tracker monitors layoffs across tech, finance, healthcare, and other industries.
 See the full breakdown in our Top Companies chart above.

 Our layoff data is aggregated from multiple verified sources including official company announcements, SEC filings, reputable news outlets (TechCrunch, The Verge, Bloomberg, Reuters), and LinkedIn.
 Each entry includes a source link so you can verify the information directly.